Marzooqjarrah/Reading-notes/201/class04.md

 VARIABLE SCOPE:
 The location where you declare a variable will affect where it can be used within your code.
 If you declare it within a function, it can only be used within that function.
-This is known as the variable's scope.
+This is known as the variable's cope.